What is Balloon Sinuplasty?

 What is the average recovery time?

-While recovery time varies with each patient, most patients who undergo the in-office procedure can return to normal activities within a couple days or sooner.
+While recovery time varies with each patient, most patients who undergo the in-office procedure can return to normal activities within a couple of days or sooner.

 What are the risks?